photoprism/photoprism/README.md

 [![Community Chat](https://img.shields.io/badge/chat-on%20gitter-4aa087.svg)][chat]
 [![Twitter](https://img.shields.io/badge/follow-@photoprism_app-00acee.svg)][twitter]

-PhotoPrism® is a privately hosted app for browsing, organizing, and sharing your pictures.
+PhotoPrism® is a privately hosted app for browsing, organizing, and sharing your photo collection.
-It makes use of the latest technologies to tag and find pictures automatically without getting in your way.
+It makes use of the latest technologies without getting in your way.
 Say goodbye to uploading your visual memories to the cloud!

 ![](https://dl.photoprism.org/assets/img/preview.jpg)